BeanieODM/beanie/docs/sync_tutorial/views.md

 >> [{'_id': None, 'new_total': 3}]
 ```

-A better result could be reached using find query aggregation syntax sugar:
+A better result can be achieved by using find query aggregation syntactic sugar:

 ```python
 results = Metrics.all().sum(Metrics.new)